swcarpentry/python-novice-inflammation/README.md

 An introduction to Python for non-programmers using inflammation data.

 This lesson teaches novice programmers to write modular code to perform data analysis using Python.
-However, the emphasis is on teaching language-agnostic principles such as automation with loops and encapsulation with functions (see [Good enough practices in scientific computing][good-enough-practices] to learn more).
+The emphasis however is on teaching language-agnostic principles of programming such as automation with loops and encapsulation with functions (see [Good enough practices in scientific computing][good-enough-practices] to learn more).

-The example used in this lesson analyses a set of 12 data files with inflammation data collected from a trial for a new treatment for arthritis (the data was simulated).
-Learners are shown how it is better to create a function and apply it to each of the 12 files using a loop instead of using copy-paste to analyse the 12 files individually.
+The example used in this lesson analyses a set of 12 data files with simulated inflammation data collected from a trial for a new treatment for arthritis.
+Learners are shown how it is better to create a function and automate analysis instead of repeating each step manually.

 Rendered version of the lesson: <https://swcarpentry.github.io/python-novice-inflammation/>